CloudBoost/developers/en/query/basicqueries.md

 ###Near

-Queries for objects which are within range given by the query.It gives result in the order of nearest to farthest.
+Queries for objects which are within range given by the query.
+It gives result in the order of nearest to farthest.
 You basically pass in the <span class="tut-snippet">ColumnName</span> to the first parameter, second parameter takes in a <span class="tut-snippet">CB.CloudGeoPoint</span>, and third takes in the radius in meters.

 ==JavaScript==
 <span class="js-lines" data-query="near">